malthe/otto/otto/docs/getting_started.rst

   >>> assert_response("/docs/hotshot/stats", app, output)

-.. [#] An example of such a factory is a traverser which descends
-.. “down” a graph of model objects in order to find a
-.. context.
-Traversal is good for hierarchical data, for instance that
-.. of an object database or a file system.
+.. [#] An example of such a factory is a traverser which descends “down” a graph of model objects in order to find a context, using e.g. ``__getitem__``.
+Traversal is good for hierarchical data, for instance that of an object database or a file system.